 While serotonin cannot cross the blood-brain barrier, tryptophan can, and almost all of it is converted to serotonin.
 Unlike, peripheral setotonin where only a small percentage is used to generate serotonin.
 Just to emphasise that NET dietitians do not say to avoid foods containing tryptophan other than at the time of marker testing (see below andnutrition Blog 4).
 When you look at the role in brain serotonin, this might have an adverse effect.

 The introduction of Somatostatin analogues (SSAs) such as Octreotide and Lanreotide, help reduce the secretion of “tumour-derived serotonin” by binding to its receptors on the outside of the cell.
 If you ever wondered why receptors are important, please check out my blog on this subject (click here).

-I mentioned tryptophan hydroxylase (TPH) above and that is actually very interesting as this is how Telotristat Ethyl (XERMELO) is able to help with the symptoms of Carcinoid Syndrome diarrhea which is not adequately controlled by SSAs or where patients are unable to be treated by somatostatin analogues for whatever reason.
+I mentioned tryptophan hydroxylase (TPH) above and that is actually very interesting as this is how Telotristat Ethyl (XERMELO) is able to help with the symptoms of Carcinoid Syndrome diarrhea (not adequately controlled by SSAs) or where patients are unable to be treated by somatostatin analogues for whatever reason.
 It’s a potent inhibitor of TPH which will disrupt the manufacturing of tumour-derived serotonin.
 There is also evidence that it can help reduce the effects or halt the growth of the fibrosis leading to carcinoid heart disease.
 Slight digression but useful to aid/enhance understanding at this point.
 Read about Telotristat Ethyl here.

 Serotonin and the Brain